-- The fact that for the purposes of general biodiversity, human health and amenity Mansfield District Council is creating and promoting a strong green infrastructure network through Policy IN2 (Green Infrastructure).
-There are also plans to produce a Green Infrastructure and Biodiversity supplementary planning document (SPD) to assist with the implementation of policies in the Local Plan. - 1.1.7.
+- 1.1.7.
+There is a single European designated site near to Mansfield district which falls within the legal coverage of HRA.
+This is Birklands & Bilhaugh SAC, located within the adjacent district of Newark & Sherwood. - 1.1.8.
 This document also includes discussion of impacts on an area of land informally known as the Sherwood possible potential Special Protection Area (ppSPA), a collective area of habitats known to, or have the potential to, support European protected birds, nightjar and woodlark.
-Despite the name, this site is not designated or officially proposed as a Special Protection Area.
-There is thus no legal requirement to consider impacts on the ppSPA in this document at all and the Sweetman ECJ ruling does not apply.
-However, for completeness and good practice, it has been decided to include this area in the HRA.
+Despite the name, this site is not designated or officially proposed as a Special Protection Area. - 1.1.9.
+The HRA that accompanied the Local Plan (HRA Screening Report, 2018) concluded that no likely significant effect would arise on Birklands & Bilhaugh SAC (the only designated or formally proposed European site of relevance to the assessment) and that assessment did not identify the need for any mitigation for the Local Plan.
+The assessment of likely significant effects on Sherwood ppSPA did take account of mitigation measures (i.e. measures to avoid or reduce the effect of the plan).
+Since the Sherwood ppSPA has no formal status (or formally proposed status) there is no legal requirement to consider impacts on the ppSPA in this document at all and the Sweetman ECJ ruling does not apply.
+However, for completeness and in order to adopt a risk-based approach to future-proof the local plan having regard to the Habitats Regulations (2017 as amended) and Section 40 of the NERC Act 20061, it has been decided to include this area in the HRA. - 1.1.10.
 In reading the assessment in this report, it is however important to bear in mind the distinction between the high level of protection afforded to the Birklands & Bilhaugh SAC and the much lower level of protection afforded by law to the area dubbed Sherwood ppSPA, which has no actual legal status as a site.
-The assessment must be proportionate to the difference in status of these two sites. - 1.1.8.
-This document includes an assessment of the latest draft Local Plan as of July 2018.
-Work on the Local Plan HRA process began early on in the local plan process following the Mansfield District Local Plan Issues and Options stage in 2010.
-This assessment was started by Mansfield District Council (MDC) and completed by AECOM consultants on behalf of MDC to help inform the final stages of the Mansfield District Local Plan (2013-2011).
-This report builds on the work undertaken for previous iterations of the Local Plan HRA (please see Section 4.4).
+The assessment must be proportionate to the difference in status of these two sites.